-We have the following lemmas and theorem. \begin{lemma} When we scan $\SA[i]$ in the induced sorting step, whether $T[\SA[i]-1]$ is L-type or S-type can be identified in $O(1)$ time.
+We have the following lemmas and theorem. \begin{lemma} When we scan $\SA[i]$ in the induced sorting step, we can identify whether $T[\SA[i]-1]$ is L-type or S-type in $O(1)$ time.
 The only exception is when $\Suf(\SA[i]-1)$ is the last L-suffix which needs to be inserted into the bucket $T[\SA[i]-1]$.
-This special case needs $O(N_{L})$ time, recall that $N_{L}$ denote the number of L-suffixes in its bucket (i.e.~$N_{L}=r_L-l+1$). \end{lemma} \begin{proof} Let $j = \SA[i]-1$.
+This special case requires $O(N_{L})$ time, where $N_{L}$ denotes the number of L-suffixes in its bucket (i.e.~$N_{L}=r_L-l+1$). \end{lemma} \begin{proof} Let $j = \SA[i]-1$.
 First if $T[j] \neq T[j+1]$, by definition it is trivial.
 Otherwise, $T[j] = T[j+1]$.
 From Lemma \ref{lem:idls}, we only need to know whether all L-suffixes in the bucket $T[j]$ (i.e., bucket $T[\SA[i]]$) have already been sorted or not.
 In our algorithm, we use the extended interior counter trick which maintains the counters of the buckets.
 So we can identify whether all L-suffixes in the bucket $T[j]$ have already been sorted or not immediately except when $\Suf(j)$ is the last L-suffixes which needs to be placed into the bucket $T[j]$ (corresponding to case (4)).
 However, we can scan this bucket from left to right to identify whether the special symbol $R_1$ exists or not.
 If exists, which means there is one L-suffix remained, this must be the $\Suf(j)$.
 Otherwise, all L-suffixes in the bucket $T[j]$ have already been sorted.
 This scanning operation takes $O(N_{L})$ time. \end{proof}